2024 Serbian local elections: Nišava District

 In the Nišava District, local elections were held for the Niš city assembly, the assemblies in all five of Niš's constituent municipalities, and the assemblies of Aleksinac and Svrljig.

 Elections were not held in Doljevac, Gadžin Han, Merošina, and Ražanj.
-In each of these municipalities, the last local election took place in in 2023.
+In each of these municipalities, the last local election took place in 2023.

 The Serbian Progressive Party and its allies won the city election in Niš and formed government under extremely contentious circumstances.
 The Progressives also won in four of Niš's municipalities and in Aleksic.
 The United Peasant Party won in its home base of Svrljig and afterward formed a coalition government with the Progressives.

 The combined opposition forces won a majority victory in the Niš municipality of Medijana and formed government with a representative of Dragan Milić's political group in the role of mayor.
 As of 2024, Medijana is the only municipality in Serbia with a majority Serb population where the local government is formed by parties opposed to the Progressives at the republic level.